Catherine22/Frontend-Development/JavaScript/README.md

 ### Call stack vs memory heap

+In the JavaScript engine, we need memory heap and call stacks to store data and execute code.

+A memory heap is a place that holds data as a cabinet, which allocates and releases memory.
+It allows us to point to memory with variables, storing any arbitrary data.
+For example, the following code `const num = 1;` instructs the JavaScript engine to allocate memory for a number.

-As code runs, it pushes functions into the stack and pup out after the execution.
-Simple variables can be stored on the stack, whereas objects and complex data structures are persistent in memory heaps.
+Call stacks keep track of where we are in the code to run the code in order.
+Every time we invoke functions, we use call stacks.
+As we run the code, it pushes functions into the stack and pup out after the execution.

 ### Threading